 Action plan required for your employer duties

 Winston Churchill once said "Let our advance worrying become advance thinking and planning".
-The same can be said about the snappily-titled "automatic enrolment employer duties" that were brought into force from October 2012.
+The same can be said about the snappily-titled "auto enrolment employer duties" that were brought into force from October 2012.

 Find out when your staging date is